WestiferRobin/blackjack-front/README.md

     - Look up on using ads on the website to generate revenue
     - Add some sounds if possible VERY SIMILAR TO VIDEO BLACKJACK
         - Replicate with Garageband or FL studio and apply the sounds because sounds are not free.
-    - Group Game
-        - Solo View but with multiple players ( 2 - 7 )
-        - Able to choose a "seat"

 ## General Notes
 - WHEN I get to the backend.
 Here are some notes that I was doodling out side of dev time.